bitcoinerlab/descriptors/HARDWARE_WALLETS.md

 - `webhid-or-bridge`

 `webhid-or-bridge` is the `bitbox-api` fallback flow: it tries WebHID when available and otherwise attempts BitBoxBridge.
-For React Native and other native apps, use `fromClient(...)` instead of a built-in mode.
+Since `bitbox-api` exposes more than one connection mechanism, `driver.mode` is required.
+A driver exposing one supported mechanism does not need a mode.

-For React Native BitBox apps, use `@bitcoinerlab/bitbox-react-native` to create the native client, then pass that client to `connectors.fromClient(...)`.
-That package provides `connectBitBoxNovaBle(...)` for BLE and `connectBitBoxUsb(...)` for Android USB.
+For React Native BitBox apps, pass `@bitcoinerlab/bitbox-react-native` as the driver.
+That package supports BLE and Android USB.

 ```bash
 npx expo install @bitcoinerlab/bitbox-react-native